-EXHIBIT B: TEXT AMENDMENTS, COMPREHENSIVE PLAN, VISION AND DIRECTIONS VOLUME whether or not the different parcel is owned by the same entity.
-For example, if a Receiving Area parcel, whether or not the different parcel is owned by the same entity.
-For example, if a Receiving Area parcel owner acquired two RDUs from a Sending Area parcel, but does not subdivide lots for all of the 16 additional housing units enabled by this initial transfer, the Receiving Area parcel owner may transfer the rights to build the unused housing units to another Receiving Area parcel.
+EXHIBIT B: TEXT AMENDMENTS, COMPREHENSIVE PLAN, VISION AND DIRECTIONS VOLUME.

+Be transferred by the Receiving Area parcel owner to a different Receiving Area parcel, a.b. whether or not the different parcel is owned by the same entity.- For example, if a Receiving Area parcel owner acquired two RDUs from a Sending Area parcel, but does not subdivide lots for all of the 16 additional housing units enabled by this initial transfer, the Receiving Area parcel owner may transfer the rights to build the unused housing units to another Receiving Area parcel.
 All applicable policies and transfer procedures in this figure shall apply in the event of such a Receiving Area-to-Receiving Area transfer of unused housing units.